rbuck/ki-eye/README.md

 - multiple subnets (one for each mock region)
 - one special host acting as a jump server on its own subnet

+CentOS does not include mkpasswd; despite claims online that mkpasswd is also available via the 'expect' package, this is wholy untrue; the tool in the 'expect' package is completely different, is woefully incomplete, and lacks parity with other platforms.
+As such we have taken to write our own tool to do this so we have parity across platforms.
+This script must be deployed to all hosts:

+    HOST_FILE=hosts.all ./foreachhost ./userman deploy_crypt

 ### Setting Root Permissions for the Admin Account

 The admin that is used to create other accounts (per customer) must